Splitting Long Runs: Is It OK To Split Up My Long Runs?

 Understanding why you shouldn’t split up long runs centers around understanding the benefits of long runs on a marathon training plan.

-The primary objectives of the long run are to increase physical and mental endurance, increase blood volume, strengthen the cardiovascular system, help your body adapt to higher mileage and a longer time of your feet, and develop your aerobic base.
+The primary objectives of long runs in your training cycle are to increase physical and mental endurance, increase blood volume, strengthen the cardiovascular system, help your body adapt to higher mileage and a longer time on your feet, and develop your aerobic base.

 Essentially, marathon training long runs are the closest replication to running the marathon race that you will experience in training and, therefore, serve a key role in preparing your body and mind for running 26.2 miles on race day.

 This enables the heart to pump more blood—and thus oxygen—out to the body every time it beats.
-This can effectively reduce heart rate because the heart becomes more efficient.
+This can effectively lower heart rate because the heart becomes more efficient.

 Capillary density increases, allowing for better perfusion of working muscles, and blood volume increases over time.

-Long runs also increase the mitochondrial density in skeletal muscles, particularly in Type I muscle fibers, and improve your ability to burn fat for fuel (rather than stored glycogen) at higher intensities.
+Long runs also increase the mitochondrial density in skeletal muscles, particularly in Type I muscle fibers, and improve your ability to burn fat for fuel (rather than glycogen stores) at higher intensities.

-Additionally, long runs are your “dress rehearsal“ for your marathon race in that they are a great opportunity to practice your fueling, work on your pacing, hone your mental strength to stay focused and tough when you start to get bored or tired, try out different running shoes and outfits to make sure that you do not experience any chafing or pain, etc.
+Additionally, long runs are your “dress rehearsal“ for your marathon race in that they are a great opportunity to practice your fueling, work on your race pace, hone your mental strength to stay focused and tough when you start to get tired, and try out different running shoes and outfits to make sure that you do not experience any chafing or pain.

-Splitting up long runs robs you of this opportunity, particularly in terms of practicing your fueling and hydration for your marathons.
+Splitting up long runs robs you of this opportunity, particularly in practicing your fueling and hydration strategies for your marathons.

 Tips for Splitting Long Runs